 Check with the appropriate internship coordinator about available jobs and to let them know what type of position you are seeking.
 Check the ITSCM department postings, and sign up for the ITM Majors LinkedIn Group for current openings in IT.

 The Boise State Career Center hosts general job information and applications for internships.
 Visit the Career Center site here.
 From their site:

-Log into BroncoJobs to search available public positions.
+Log into BroncoJobs powered by Handshake to search available public positions.
 If you find a position that interests you and would like academic credit, take the job description to your Department Coordinator for approval.
 Please review the Office of the Registrar’s Academic Calendars for semester-specific application deadlines.

 Please note that an internship usually may not be completed for the same organization for which you are currently employed, unless it is a new project or skills area.
 See the faculty internship coordinator for your major for approval.

 Internship approval and registration must be completed before actual internship work may begin.
 In addition to the Internship application form created online, the student must also register for internship credits.
 After your application has been approved by the internship coordinator, an email is sent to your sponsor, and then to the Office of the Registrar.
 When all approvals are completed you will receive notice of the course in your my.BoiseState account for finalizing your registration.

 You may use up to 3 hours (135 work hours) of internship credit as a upper division elective in your major.
 Any job related difficulties should be reported to the Internship Coordinator immediately.
 Occasionally, students will participate in a second internship.
 While this second internship appears on the student’s academic transcript, it will not count as a second elective toward your degree program.

 Before beginning your internship, please complete the online video training.
 When you begin work on the internship, you are expected to:

 1. work a minimum of 45 hours for each hour of academic credit received for the internship (135 minimum)